pondinesh/Webstream-ros/README.md

 ## Usage
 --------

-There are two types of publisher and subscriber in our package.
+There are two types of publisher and subscriber in this package.
 They are,
 <br><br>
 - [Python](#python)<br>
 - [Cpp](#cpp)